jetibest/jsmic/README.md

 ## Compatibility
 Tested on Firefox and Chrome, but should work on any modern browser that supports the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API), and more specifically the [BaseAudioContext](https://developer.mozilla.org/en-US/docs/Web/API/BaseAudioContext#Browser_compatibility).

-If you get `NotFoundError: The object can not be found here.`, access to the microphone is probably prohibited because of a non-HTTPS protocol as a security feature.
+If your browser is modern and compatible, and it still doesn't work at all.
+Then, either access to the microphone is not permitted because you should be using the HTTPS protocol (http:// and file:/// may not work depending on the browser), or another tab/window/application is already using the microphone.

 ## Usage
     <input type="button" value="Start" onclick="startmic();" />